Inverted Hammer Candle Pattern

 Technical Analysis of Inverted Hammer Stocks Candle

-A buy is completed when a candle stick closes above the neckline, this is opening of the candle stick on the left side of this pattern.
+A buy is completed when a candle closes above the neckline, this is opening of the candlestick on the left side of this pattern.
 The neck line level in this acts as a resistance zone.

-Stop orders for the buy stock trades should be placed a few pips below the lowest stocks price on the recent low.
+Stop orders for the buy trades should be placed a few pips below the lowest price on the recent low.

-An inverted hammer is named so because it signifies that the stocks market is hammering out a bottom.
+An inverted hammer is named so because it shows that the stocks market is hammering out a bottom.

 Shooting Star Candlestick